-- What are the rules for personalizing my apartment? (hanging things on the walls, painting etc.) - How much notice will I be given before someone enters my apartment? - How often are the locks changed? - What will you do to prepare the apartment before I move in? - What are the penalties for breaking the lease should something come up?
+- What are the rules for personalizing the apartment? (hanging things on the walls, painting etc.) - How much notice will the tenant be given before someone enters the apartment? - How often are the locks changed? - What will the landlord do to prepare the apartment before move in? - What are the penalties for breaking the lease should something come up?